Cyberpunk: Society and counterculture

 Several subcultures have been inspired by cyberpunk fiction.
-These include the cyberdelic counter culture of the late 1980s and early 1990s.
+These include the cyberdelic counterculture of the late 1980s and early 1990s.
 Cyberdelic, whose adherents referred to themselves as "cyberpunks", attempted to blend the psychedelic art and drug movement with the technology of cyberculture.
 Early adherents included Timothy Leary, Mark Frauenfelder and R. U. Sirius.
 The movement largely faded following the dot-com bubble implosion of 2000.

 Cybergoth is a fashion and dance subculture which draws its inspiration from cyberpunk fiction, as well as rave and Gothic subcultures.
-In addition, a distinct cyberpunk fashion of its own has emerged in recent years which rejects the raver and goth influences of cybergoth, and draws inspiration from urban street fashion, "post apocalypse", functional clothing, high tech sports wear, tactical uniform and multifunction.
+A distinct cyberpunk fashion emerged in the 2020s which rejects the raver and goth influences of cybergoth, and draws inspiration from urban street fashion, "post-apocalypse", functional clothing, high-tech sports wear, tactical uniform and multifunction.
 This fashion goes by names like "tech wear", "goth ninja" or "tech ninja".

+Angus Tsui's fashion designs have been described as cyberpunk.

 The Kowloon Walled City in Hong Kong, demolished in 1994, is often referenced as the model cyberpunk/dystopian slum as, given its poor living conditions at the time coupled with the city's political, physical, and economic isolation has caused many in academia to be fascinated by the ingenuity of its spawning.